 Things to keep children occupied

-From Monday 20th April the BBC will be offering a newly expanded education offer called BBC Bitesize Daily click here for more information.
+The BBC are offering a newly expanded education offer, for those trying to home-school their children, called BBC Bitesize Daily click here for more information.

 The Scouts have pulled together some indoor activity ideas to keep young people occupied in #TheGreatIndoors click here for more information